Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Materials and methods

 Particle filters are sequential Monte Carlo (SMC) techniques based on importance sampling with resampling used for handling non-linear and non-Gaussian time-series models.
 Let $X_{t_0:t_M}$ denote a discrete time-series of the unobserved states and $y_{t_0:t_M}$ a time-series of observations at the same time points.
 The main idea is to iterate over the following three steps.
 First, $N$ particles, i.e., realizations of the dynamic process, are propagated through the latent space over time.
 This means that, given the trajectory of the latent process for the $k$-th particle and the observables until time $t_{i-1}$, we sample the state of the latent process at time $t_i$, $X_{t_i}^{(k)}\sim q_{t_i}\left(\cdot\mid X_{t_0:t_{i-1}}^{(k)}, y_{t_0:t_{i-1}},\theta\right)$, based on a chosen proposal distribution $q_{t_j}$.
 Second, at each time point, particles are weighted, based on their agreement with the observed values for that time point.
 And third, they are resampled using auxiliary variables $A_{t_j}^{1:N}$ to discard low-weight particles.
+In practice, the resampling is not done in every iteration, but only if the variability of the weights becomes too large, as measured by the effective sample size (ESS) (for more details see Supplementary Information \nameref{supp:file1}).
 The resampled particles are then again propagated forward to the next time point.
 Hence, for each time $t_i$, the particle filter constructs a system of $N$ weighted particles $\{X_{t_i}^{(k)},\, w_{t_i}^{(k)}\}_{k=1}^N$ that approximates the filtering distribution $p(X_{t_i}\,\mid\,y_{t_0:t_i},\theta)$.
-Mathematically, this is closely linked to the framework of Feynman-Kac models~\citep{moral2004feynman, andrieu_2010, chopin_2020}.
+Mathematically, this is closely linked to the framework of Feynman-Kac models~\cite{moral2004feynman, andrieu_2010, chopin_2020}.